Where To Drink On The East Side guide image

 Our favorite bars in Austin’s best drinking neighborhood.

 For a long, long time, there was only one “6th Street” in Austin.
 And it was Dirty.
 But that’s no longer the case.
-Over the past few years, East 6th and the surrounding area has become the coolest place to drink in town.
+Over the past decade, East 6th and the surrounding area has become the coolest place to drink in town.
 Whether or not you get excited about what’s new and hot, there’s no denying that there’s a high concentration of awesome bars around here.

 So whether you’re finally ready to move on from your Dirty 6th routine, or you’re visiting Austin for the first time and want to know where the “cool people” drink, here are our favorite bars on the East Side.
+And if you're looking for our favorite bars in Austin, or the best new spots to grab a drink, we've got guides to those, too.

 Kitty Cohen’s may have a pool, but it’s nothing like Barton Springs or Deep Eddy.
 Instead of swimming laps or listening to screaming four-year-olds, you go to Kitty Cohen’s to dip your toes in the two-foot-deep water and drink cocktails with names like Bo Derek and Roman Holiday.
 With pink flamingo wallpaper, live music on Sundays, and rotating restaurant pop-ups, it’s one of our favorite spots to cool off on the East Side—no lifeguard required.